Has Cubot jumped on the bezel-less bandwagon with the Cubot X18? We find out…

 - Samsung Sensor

-Battery life on the Cubot X18 doesn’t look good.
-Having a whopping 5.7″ screen combined with a smallish 3200mAh battery means that you’ll be needing to top this phone quite regularly.
+Battery life on the Cubot X18 is average.
+Having a whopping 5.7″ screen combined with a smallish 3200mAh battery means that you’ll get around a full days use before having to charge.

 Final thoughts on the Cubot X18